toolbuilder/iterablefu/README.md

 console.log([...fn()]) // prints [0, 1, 2, 3, 4]
 ```

-### Generators
+### Iterablefu and Your Generators

-To use a generator function that creates a sequence, use chainable as a function or `concatenate`.
+To use a generator function that creates a sequence, use [chainable](docs/chainable.md) as a function.

 ```javascript
 // A simple generator function as an example